nesimtunc/transformers/installation.md

 1. Download the [environment.yaml](https://github.com/jamescalam/transformers/blob/main/environment.yaml) for the course.

-2. In *Anaconda prompt*, navigate to the directory containing the *environment.yaml* and write `conda env create -f environment.yaml`
+2. In *Anaconda prompt*, navigate to the directory containing the *environment.yaml* and write `conda env create -f environment.yaml -n ml`

 3. Activate the new environment with `conda activate ml`